When the weather refuses to cooperate, indoor playgrounds save the day

 LEGOLAND Discovery Center — Columbus

-LEGO-themed play zones, rides, and climbing.
+LEGO-themed play zones, rides, and a three-story LEGO City climbing gym.
 Learn More

 Graeter’s — Lil’ Pints Playroom

-Select stores include a soft play area for little ice-cream-powered explorers.
+Select stores include a soft play area for little ice-cream-powered explorers, including the Cherry Grove location.

 The Dungeon at King Arthur’s Court